Supernova-Studio/exporter-angular/README.md

 ## Example Usage

 Once you have run the exporter against your design system, you can start using the code in your codebase right away.
-Here are a few examples of how you can use the output of the [SwiftUI] exporter:
+Here are a few examples of how you can use the output of the Angular exporter:

 ### [Example 1]